officegeek/keaonline/4_semester/python/Python_venv.md

 The first thing you need to do when developing your own Python application or library, is to create a virtual environment.

 ## Install
-Depending on your current syatem setup, you might need to install **virtualenv**
+In Python 3 the Virtual Environment are pre installed from the standard library - [venv](https://docs.python.org/3/library/venv.html).

 ```
 pip3 install -U pip virtualenv
 ```

 ## Create the virtual environment
-This command, will create a virtual environment called **my_venv** which is placed in the current directory.
+Create a new virtual environment, **my_env**, which is placed in the current directory.

+By default, this new environment will **not include any of your existing packages**!

 ```
 # macOS/Linux